 Three years after the debut of the original Chiron, Bugatti released its 110 Ans Bugatti (which means “110 years of Bugatti”) as a tribute to its French heritage and to celebrate its milestone birthday.
 This was the first special release of the Chiron and was a shock to many after the model was initially slated to get no special editions.
 Along with its signature luxurious features, the 110 Ans Bugatti pays homage to France with a particular focus on the country’s colors.

-The tricolor French flag is found on the mirror caps and the underside of the active rear wing while other components like the brake calipers and wheel center caps are painted French Racing Blue.
-The matte Steel Blue paintwork at the rear of the car was produced using the brand’s complex process, and even the exclusive handcrafted interior has hints of the same color scheme.
+The tricolor French flag is found on the mirror caps and the underside of the active rear wing, while other components like the brake calipers and wheel center caps are painted French Racing Blue.
+The matte Steel Blue paintwork at the car’s rear was produced using the brand’s complex process, and even the exclusive handcrafted interior has hints of the same color scheme.

 Bugatti Chiron Sport: $3.3 Million

-In order to fulfill its promise of being the ultimate sport-focused supercar, Bugatti went to extremes to reduce the weight of this beast.
-The brand managed to shave 20kg off the total weight of the car, making the Chiron Sport the first production car with carbon fiber windshield wiper arms, which saved just over one kilo.
+To fulfill its promise of being the ultimate sport-focused supercar, Bugatti went to extremes to reduce the weight of this beast.
+The brand managed to shave 20kg off the car’s total weight, making the Chiron Sport the first production car with carbon fiber windshield wiper arms, saving just over one kilo.
 The inside of the car is just as impressive: cut out with an elegant material mix of Alcantara, leather, and carbon and an optional finish of a black sporting touch.

 Bugatti Chiron Pur Sport: $3.6 Million

-Its specially designed tires promise faster acceleration than previous models along with the gift of being a dream to handle.
+Its specially designed tires promise faster acceleration than previous models and the gift of being a dream to handle.
 Its production goal was to break the boundaries when it comes to performance, which it does with the help of significant technological improvements on the chassis, gearbox, and engine.

 Bugatti Chiron Super Sport 300+: $3.9 Million